 become increasingly more lonely and isolated as they age

-endure a poor quality of life and a sharp decline in their life satisfaction in their very old age and/or the last year or two of their life
+endure a poor quality of life and a sharp decline in their life satisfaction in their very old age and/or the last 1-2 years of their life

 be retired for too long, prematurely losing the stimulation, social network, sense of purpose and income that a job brings